-- A grievance is to be submitted in writing, to the Office of Student Rights and Responsibilities, by completing the Student Grievance Report form provided at the bottom of the page.
-The form can be submitted online, in person at AUD 356, or via email to OSCCR@roosevelt.edu.
+- A grievance is to be submitted in writing, to the Office of Student Rights and Responsibilities, by completing the Student Grievance Report form provided at the bottom of this page.
+The form can be submitted online, in person at AUD 204, or via email to OSRR@roosevelt.edu.

 - When a student submits a grievance, the person must provide their name, contact information, and attach any related documents.
 Related documents can be emailed to OSCCR@roosevelt.edu.

 - After a grievance is submitted, the student will meet with an Office of Student Rights and Responsibilities staff member to review the matter and discuss and coach the student on moving forward in resolving their concerns.

 - The Office of Student Rights and Responsibilities staff member will forward the grievance to the office or individual of concern and begin conversations with them to gather more information and determine the best avenue for resolving the student grievance.
 This information will be reported back to the student.